-Gambling, Alcohol & Drug Education in the GAA
+Gambling, Alcohol, Drug & Tobacco Education in the GAA

 The Alcohol & Substance Abuse Prevention (ASAP) Programme was the GAA’s first foray into more formal health promotion.
 A joint venture with the Health Service Executive (HSE) the ASAP programme was introduced in 2006 at a time when Ireland’s alcohol consumption was at an all-time high (peaking at over 14 litres of pure alcohol per person ages 15+).